soccin/Compgen2016_VariantCalling/Lectures/1_Intro2NG/1_Intro/1_intro.md

 * Probably will still be using it after we are gone.

-* Might be good idea to learn it (before SKYNET takes over)

 # Google has (nearly) all the answers

 * You can pretty much ask Google simple computing questions as get answer almost all the time